 The recipe calls for the sauce to simmer for 45 minutes, but I couldn’t resist tasting it after 15 minutes.
 It was incredible!
 When it was finished, I couldn’t stop eating it off the spoon.
 I was sad that I didn’t have anything to slather it on except a baked potato.
 The finished sauce is bright and tangy from the vinegar, spicy from all of the different peppers (black, horseradish, red pepper chili sauce, chili powder), and ever so slightly sweet from the ketchup and sugar.
 The title of the recipe simply states: Barbecue Sauce, but don’t be fooled.
 It is a really intensely flavored beauty of a recipe.
 It hits every part of the tongue and leaves you wanting more.
 Absolutely one of the best barbecue sauces I’ve ever made.
 Until I hit the road in my RV, this Southern-style sauce will be the next best thing.

-- 2 tbsp butter or margarine (for kosher to use with meat, use margarine)
+- 2 tbsp butter or olive oil (for kosher to use with meat, use olive oil)

 - 1/4 cup finely chopped onion

 - 1/4 cup green pepper, diced

 - 1 clove garlic, crushed

 - 1 cup ketchup

 - 1/2 cup chili sauce

 - 1/4 cup wine vinegar